 What Happens If I Get Into A Minor At Fault Accident In Ontario?

 As of June 1, 2016, insurance companies cannot increase your insurance rates for your first minor at fault accident within a three year period.
 There are certain criteria that must be met.

 Insurers can no longer use a minor at-fault accident that occurs on or after June 1, 2016 meeting certain criteria to increase your premiums.
 The criteria include that no payment has been made by any insurer, that there are no injuries, and that damages to each car and property were less than $2,000 per car and were paid by the at-fault driver.
 This provision is limited to one minor accident every three years.

 G2 At Fault Accidents

 The same rules for at fault accidents apply to G2 license holders.
 If you get into an accident and you are at fault, you will see your insurance rates increase.
-Since you are considered a novice driver, you rates will be higher, you could have issues getting insurance coverage, and you could be labeled high risk.
+Since you are considered a novice driver, you rates will be higher and you could have issues getting insurance coverage.

 At Fault Accident Forgiveness

 Anyone can get into an at fault accident.
 All it takes is one oversight or mistake.
 But, you can prevent it from negatively impacting your driving record and increasing your insurance rates.
 Simply add accident forgiveness coverage to your policy and you will be protected.

 What Happens If You Get In A Car Accident With No Insurance And Are At Fault?